Visiting Taipei & Taiwan in January 2026

 See my Taipei 3-day itinerary for more info on how to plan your time in the capital, things to do in Taipei with kids, and my guide to where to stay in Taipei for the best neighborhoods and accommodations.

 January is particularly suitable for visiting Beitou Hot Spring village in Taipei, not only for soaking in the thermal springs but also for exploring the various Japanese-era buildings in the area.
-See my guide to Beitou for all the information.
+See my guide to Beitou for all the information, and avoid Mondays, when most things are closed.

 Book your hotels in Taiwan early if traveling around the Lunar New Year!

 Cherry blossoms usually first start appearing in parts of Taipei and New Taipei City in late January.
-The best places to try in late January are Pingjing Street Lane 42 on Yangmingshan and Wulai Hot Spring village in New Taipei City, near Wulai Waterfall.
+The best places to try in late January are Pingjing Street Lane 42 near Yangmingshan National Park and Wulai Waterfall in Wulai.

-Other famous cherry blossoms viewing locations won’t have blooming flowers until February and March.
+Other more famous cherry blossoms viewing locations won’t have blooming flowers until February and March.
+See my list of cherry blossom locations around Taiwan and their blooming times.

 Taiwan in January: Best Places to Visit